Nkemjika1divine/Placers/README.md

 - `GET /api/v1/replies/{reply_id}`: Return a particular reply from the database
 - `DELETE /api/v1/replies/{reply_id}`: Deletes a reply from the database
 - `POST /api/v1/replies/{review_id}`: adds a new reply to a review
+- `PUT /api/v1/replies/{reply_id}`: edits a reply.
+This can only be done by the author of the reply.

 ## Role Description: